-The major professional development initiatives are as follows: Whole staff First Aid and CPR Training and Refreshers; Dr Carol Christianson Early Years Literacy Program; Reading Doctor Training and Prep Reading and Writing.
+The major professional development initiatives are as follows: Whole staff First Aid and CPR Training and Refreshers; Dr Carol Christianson Early Years Literacy Program in Comprehension and Decoding; Reading Doctor Training and Prep Reading.
+'Play is the Way' Methodolgy and Aus.Identities workshops were also attended.

-Cluster Moderation, Highlighting Writing Workshop, OneSchool Training in Budget, Asset Management and EOY Finance for Admin staff.
-The Principal attended Principals Business Days and Junior Secondary Meetings and Chaplaincy Meetings in Childers.
-Other Cluster and Small School Principal meetings were attended, along with the Principal's Conference in Gladstone.
-Beginning Teacher's Conference was attended, along with the 7 Steps of Writing PD.
+Cluster Moderation, OneSchool Training in Budget, Asset Management and EOY Finance for Admin staff.
+The Principal attended the State Principal's Conference on the Gold Coast and Junior Secondary Meetings and Chaplaincy Meetings in Childers.
+All teaching staff were involved in the online SCRATCH Coding training for our STEM initiatives through New Horizons.
+New Library training in Libcode was completed by our teacher aides.
 Workshops for staff were held at staff meetings eg. Training Updates for Code of Conduct, Student Protection and WPH&S Risk Assessment.
-Our school Cleaner also attended Training Meetings.
+Our school Cleaner also training with School Business Management.

-The proportion of the teaching staff involved in professional development activities during 2016 was 100%, as per our school records in OneSchool and personal professional development logs.
+The proportion of the teaching staff involved in professional development activities during 2017 was 100%, as per our school records in OneSchool and personal professional development logs.